 SPAN 204.
 Intermediate Spanish Through discussion of literary and cultural texts and films, as well as a review of grammar, this course aims to help students acquire greater skill and confidence in both oral and written expression.
 Taught three days a week in Spanish.
 Some Spanish 204 sections include a service-learning component, to enrich students' understanding of course material by integrating academic study with public service.
 The language classes team up with the Northfield public schools to help both Northfield and Carleton students improve their language skills.
 Prerequisite: Spanish 103 or placement score.
 6 cr., ND; NE, Fall,WinterStaff

 SPAN 207.
 Exploring Hispanic Culture Designed for the person who wants to develop greater fluency in speaking, writing, and reading Spanish in the context of a broad introduction to Hispanic culture.
 Short stories, plays, poems, films, and short novels are read with the goal of enhancing awareness of Hispanic diversity and stimulating classroom discussion.
 Prerequisite: Spanish 204 or proficiency.
-6 cr., ND, RAD; LA, IS, SpringJ.
-Brioso
+6 cr., ND, RAD; LA, IS, Not offered in 2013-2014.

 SPAN 208.
 Coffee and News An excellent opportunity to brush up your Spanish while learning about current issues in Spain and Latin America.
 The class meets only once a week for an hour.
-Class requirements include reading specific sections of Spain's leading newspaper, El País, everyday on the internet (El País), and then meeting once a week to exchange ideas over coffee with a small group of students like yourself.
+Class requirements include reading specific sections of Spain's leading newspaper, El Paíz, everyday on the internet (El Paíz), and then meeting once a week to exchange ideas over coffee with a small group of students like yourself.
 Prerequisite: Spanish 204 or proficiency.
-2 cr., S/CR/NC, ND; LA, IS, Fall,Winter,SpringJ.
-Brioso
+2 cr., S/CR/NC, ND; LA, IS, Fall,Winter,SpringS.
+López

 SPAN 209.
-Madrid Program: Contemporary Spanish History An overview of Spanish history, culture, and politics with an emphasis on current issues such as immigration, education laws, the European Union, unemployment, and nationalism.
-6 cr., ND; HI, IS, FallH.
+Madrid Program: Contemporary Spanish History An overview of Spanish history, culture, and politics with an emphasis on current issues such as immigration, education laws, the european Union, unemployment, and nationalism.
+4 cr., ND; LA, IS, FallH.
 Huergo

 SPAN 211.
 Peru Program: Writing and Conversation This course aims at further development of communicative skills in Spanish.
 The strong emphasis on student presentations and interactions with native speakers are oriented toward a greater fluency in spoken Spanish.
 The course focuses on the grammar of compound sentence and structures beyond the sentence level, and includes practice of different registers and varieties of writing in Spanish.
 Written work and class discussion focus on relevant aspects of Peruvian and Latin American social reality.
 Prerequisite: Spanish 204 or equivalent.
 6 cr., AL; LA, IS, SpringJ.
 Cerna-Bazán

 SPAN 220.
 Magical Realism in Latin American Narrative Is it real?
 A concern with the interplay between reality and fiction rests at the heart of Magical Realism--a mode of discourse and a perspective on the problem of representation that informs a good many of the best known works in Latin American literature.
 This course will examine works in translation by authors such as Alejo Carpentier, Gabriel García Márquez, Julio Cortázar, Isabel Allende, Laura Esquivel.
 We'll close the course with a nod to those authors who reject Magical Realism as the primary mode of fiction in Latin American prose.
-In translation.
-6 cr., AL, RAD; LA, IS, FallB.
-Boling
+6 cr., AL, RAD; LA, IS, Not offered in 2013-2014.

 SPAN 242.
 Introduction to Latin American Literature An introductory course to reading major texts in Spanish provides an historical survey of the literary movements within Latin American literature from the pre-Hispanic to the contemporary period.
 Recommended as a foundation course for further study.
 Not open to seniors.
 Prerequisite: Spanish 204 or proficiency.
 6 cr., AL, RAD; LA, IS, WinterS.
 López

 SPAN 244.
 Spain Today: Recent Changes through Narrative and Film Since the death of Franco in 1975, Spain has undergone huge political, socio-economic, and cultural transformations.
 Changes in the traditional roles of women, the legalization of gay marriage, the decline of the Catholic church, the increase of immigrants, Catalan and Basque nationalisms, and the integration of Spain in the European Union, have all challenged the definition of a national identity.
 Through contemporary narrative and film, this course will examine some of these changes and how they contribute to the creation of what we call Spain today.
 Prerequisite: Spanish 204 or proficiency.
-6 cr., AL, RAD; LA, IS, Not offered in 2012-2013.
+6 cr., AL, RAD; LA, IS, SpringP. Álvarez Blanco

 SPAN 269.
 Peru Program: Diversity, Conflict and Culture in Peru This class focuses on key cultural manifestations arising from class, social, ethnic and regional conflicts of contemporary Peru.
 Intellectual and artistic production as well as materials drawn from popular culture sources are examined for class discussion and projects.
 Classes are supplemented by visits to relevant sites and by lectures by local intellectuals.
 Prerequisite: Spanish 204 or equivalent.
 6 cr., AL; HI, IS, SpringJ.
 Cerna-Bazán